The Last Government Shutdown Rocked The NSA. Another Will Only Increase The Suffering.

 “The managers who were supposed to be planning missions were instead spending time and resources on determining which missions would continue, with every manager obviously fighting over limited resources for their pet projects,” said Jake Williams, also an NSA TAO employee at the time who later left to devote full time to his own cybersecurity company.

-“Many of those not deemed mission critical were sulking around a little before the eventual shutdown.
+“Many of those not deemed mission-critical were sulking around a little before the eventual shutdown.
 I suppose that's to be expected since they were being forced to take unpaid leave, and it wasn't certain if they would ever be paid,” he told BuzzFeed News.

 Shutdowns are perhaps even more difficult for the thousands of people employed by the NSA on a contract basis, said a former NSA employee who left the agency before the last shutdown to form a company that trains employees in cybersecurity practices.
 He requested anonymity because of nondisclosure agreements with the agency.